Wandalen/willbe/doc/version2.eng/concept/Criterions.md

-# Cryterions
+# Criterions

 Element of comparison for selection of resources.

 In `will-file` the map of criterions is represented by an associative array.
 Each resource can have any number of criterions.
 Criterions are used by selection by one resource another one through [selector with globe](Selector.md#Selector-with-globe).
-Criterions are not used by using the selector without glob, since there is no uncertainty in this selector.
+Criterions are not used the selector without glob was chosen, since there is no uncertainty in this selector.

 ### Example